ministryofjustice/laa-civil-case-api/app/auth/README.md

 The OAuth2 JWT encoding requires a SECRET_KEY.
 This can be defined in your .env file to generate unique tokens.
 All environments have a different secret key that defines what to be encoded against.

 ## Adding Auth to Routes
-To add authorisation to any route, simple add the below to the route definition:
+To add authorisation to any route, simply add the below to the route definition:
 ```shell
 current_user: Users = Depends(get_current_active_user)
 ```